slazav/device2/Readme.md

 #OK
 ```

-### Remote use and how to crash the server
+### Remote use

 There are two ways how to configure remote access to your devices.
 First,
 you can connect to the remote server by HTTP protocol.
 Note that device
 server does not have any security features, and it's not safe to allow
 connections from outside.
-But it should be safe to make an ssh tunnel to
+I recommend using an ssh tunnel to
 the remote server.
 This can be done with -via parameter of `device_c`
 command.